At a glance…

 The program begins on the first and third Monday of each month and volunteers can choose to volunteer for periods ranging from 2 weeks to 12 weeks.

-This project is best suited to volunteers with plenty of energy and an enthusiasm for working with children.
-Previous experience or qualifications in early childhood education is advantageous but not required to join this project, as you will be working under the guidance of the local staff.
+This project is perfectly suited to volunteers who possess plenty of energy and enthusiasm for working with children.
+Previous experience or qualifications in early childhood education and a basic knowledge of conversational Spanish are an advantage but not required to join this project, as you will be working under the guidance of the local staff.

-This project is well suited to volunteers who are looking for an opportunity to teach English abroad to enthusiastic English learners.
+Volunteers who are looking for an opportunity to teach English abroad to enthusiastic learners are well suited to this project.

-Please note that due to school holidays, this project is closed from mid December to end of February.
+Please note that due to school holidays, this project is closed from mid-December to end of February/mid-March.

 Construction and Renovation

-This project is perfect for hard-working volunteers who don’t mind getting their hands dirty and are willing to provide support wherever help is most needed.
-Your tasks can include assisting in painting, repairing furniture and equipment, tiling, gardening, constructing internal walls and bathrooms.
+Hard-working volunteers who don’t mind getting their hands dirty and are willing to provide support wherever help is most needed, would best suit this project.
+Your tasks can include painting, repairing furniture and equipment, tiling, gardening, or assisting in the construction of internal walls and bathrooms.

-You are not required to have previous experience in construction in order to join this project, as you will be volunteering alongside placement staff and local volunteers from the surrounding communities.
+You are not required to have previous experience in construction or renovation in order to join this project, as you will be volunteering alongside local staff and volunteers from the surrounding communities.

 It is recommended that volunteers bring their own medical scrubs, latex gloves and stethoscope.

-As a volunteer on this project, you will assist a local Physical Education teacher or staff member in running drills and games for children and teenagers.
-The main focus of these coaching sessions is on football and hockey, however volunteers are encouraged to introduce new games and sports to the children.
-If you have a particular sport that you would like to teach, please bring the required equipment with you from home, or purchase you can purchase it Argentina, as the placements have limited resources.
-Over the warmer months (October - December) volunteers also have the opportunity to hold swimming lessons for the students at a local swimming pool.
+The local children have a love of football and hockey; however, volunteers are encouraged to introduce new games and sports to the children.
+Volunteers with a love for a particular sport are encouraged to bring the required equipment from home, or purchase it once in Argentina, as the placements typically have limited resources for all sporting codes.
+Volunteers with an interest in swimming may also have the opportunity to help during swimming lessons for the students at a local swimming pool.

-Please note that due to the school holidays, this project is closed from mid December to end of February.
+Please note that due to the school holidays, this project is closed from mid December to end of February/mid-March.

 The program orientation begins on the first and third Monday of every month and volunteers need to arrive in Buenos Aires on the day before orientation.